Introduction to C++ Union

 Output:

-3. Deciding of the Size of Union by the Compiler
+3. Deciding on the Size of the Union by the Compiler

-This example explains to us how the compiler assigns the memory spaces to different unions.
+This example explains how the compiler assigns the memory spaces to different unions.
 In a Union, space is decided by the largest member.
-Here we have defined three unions which have different members respectively.
-In the end, this programs prints the spaces allocated to the different unions.
+Here we have defined three unions that have different members respectively.
+Ultimately, this program prints the spaces allocated to the different unions.

 Code: